jamesdbrock/hffix/README.md

 Buy OIH 100 @ $50001E-2
 </span></pre>

-To examine the output from `test/bin/writer01` program, you can also use `/util/bin/fixprint`, like this:
+To examine the output from `test/bin/writer01` program, you can also use `util/bin/fixprint`, like this:

+    make examples
     make fixprint
     test/bin/writer01 | util/bin/fixprint --color